-We’ve been at Cloverhill Farmhouse for almost a year and a half now, and I still feel so lucky every day that we get to call this place home.
+We’ve been at Cloverhill Farmhouse for almost two years now, and I still feel so lucky every day that we get to call this place home.
 It’s where we plan to raise our family and celebrate the great moments together.
 I picture Lucy rushing down the stairs on Christmas morning, playing in the backyard with the dogs and chickens and sneaking down the hallway on Saturday mornings for cuddles in our big bed.
 It’s more than just a house – it’s our home!

 Taking on a new home, especially an older house like ours that needs some work, is a big life decision.
 In a busy market like we have here in Ontario right now, it’s important to keep a cool head in this hot real estate market.
 Whether you’re looking to buy your first home or planning to upsize/downsize, here are some of my top tips for buying a house.

 1) Work with a Real Estate Professional